 What is Medical Reimbursement?

-Reimbursement for procedures and services performed by providers is made by commercial payers such as Aetna or United Healthcare or federal intermediaries acting on behalf of a half-dozen programs.
+Reimbursement for procedures and services performed by providers is made by commercial payers such as Aetna, United Healthcare, or federal intermediaries acting on behalf of healthcare programs.
 Reimbursement is based on claims and documentation filed by providers using medical diagnosis and procedure codes.

 Medicare reimburses physicians and other providers/suppliers for services rendered to Medicare beneficiaries on a fee-for-service (FFS) basis.
 CMS develops fee schedules for physicians, ambulance services, clinical laboratory services and durable medical equipment, prosthetics, orthotics and supplies.

 CMS offers Medicare FFS providers, physicians, and other practitioners and suppliers a one-stop resource for all of their informational needs and interests on its Provider Center web page.